 The exercise command is only supported in the bidirectional mode of the 1+1 architecture.
-The exercise command is specified in the tools>perform>aps>force>exercise context and exercises the protection line by sending an exercise request over the protection line to the tail-end and expecting a reverse request response back.
-The switch is not actually completed during the exercise routine.
+The exercise command is specified in the following context and exercises the protection line by sending an exercise request over the protection line to the tail-end and expecting a reverse request response back.